Josh Allen, Oishei announce $2 million gift to the Patricia Allen Fund from West Herr

 Buffalo Bills star quarterback Josh Allen was back at Oishei Children's Hospital in Buffalo on Wednesday, seeing for the first time the investments that have been made as a result of the Patricia Allen Fund named after his late grandmother.

+Allen also joined Trevor, an Oishei "Champion Kid," to unveil a new sign on the hospital's second floor, officially dubbing that space the "West Herr Campus Crossway."

-West Herr's donation announced Monday will "go incredibly far" at Oishei, where the hospital relies on philanthropy to ensure that it keeps up on modern technology, equipment, training and support programs, said hospital President Allegra Jaros.
+West Herr's donation will "go incredibly far" at Oishei, given that the hospital relies on philanthropy to ensure that it keeps up on modern technology, equipment, training and support programs, said Oishei President Allegra Jaros.
+Without the work of The Children's Hospital of Buffalo Foundation, Jaros noted it would be very difficult for the hospital to reinvest in operations.

-Oishei on Monday unveiled the "West Herr Campus Crossway" on the hospital's second floor, which the hospital said is a connecting point where many patients, families, staff and visitors come through.

-"Scott and West Herr have been instrumental to many organizations’ success with their generosity and like Josh, they inspire others to give back, which is what the ‘City of Good Neighbors’ is all about," Jaros said.
-"We are so fortunate to have two of the most inspirational, genuine and compassionate leaders in Western New York making a positive difference in the lives of the kids and families we care for,” Jaros said.
+"$2 million is oftentimes the margin that we have in order to reinvest in programs here at the hospital, so it's a big deal," she said.

 For Jaros, Monday's announcement could be one of the last public events for the Patricia Allen Fund while she is president of Oishei.

-Jaros is leaving at the end of the year to become president of Wolfson Children's Hospital and Children's Health Network in Jacksonville.
+Jaros is leaving at the end of the year to become president of Wolfson Children's Hospital and Children's Health Network in Jacksonville, Fla.

+While leaving is bittersweet, Jaros said she's proud of her time at Oishei and the work of the hospital's foundation in building partnerships with people like Bieler and Allen.

+"Josh Allen, he's the real deal when it comes to his care and commitment to this community," Jaros said.
+"I've worked with a lot of athletes over the years as the president of our children's hospital, and he truly wants to make a difference."

 Jon Harris can be reached at 716-849-3482 or jharris@buffnews.com.
 Follow him on Twitter at @ByJonHarris.